al946x/my_portfolio/README.md

 # my_portfolio
 # Description
-This is my personal portfolio which has been created using HTML and CSS as required by the guidlines for this challenge in my front end web development bootcamp.
-This portfolio will be updated with my completed projects once I have finished the course.
+This is my personal portfolio which has been created using HTML and CSS.
+It includes the following sections: About Me, My Work and Contact Me.
 [Link to the deployed project](https://al946x.github.io/my_portfolio/)

 # Screenshot